giorginolab/ACEMD-PLUMED/README.md

 The files `libplumed1plugin.so` and/or `libplumed2plugin.so` should be
 found in one of the directories indicated by `acemd --command pluginload`.
-With acemd > 2016.10.27 this will be taken care by the conda installer.
-Until then, the following commands will take care of the set-up.
+This should be taken care by the conda installer.
+If not, or you want to use custom builds, the following command set different paths:

-    mkdir $HOME/plugin
-    ln -s `dirname \`which conda\``/../lib/libplumed1plugin.so $HOME/plugin
-    ln -s `dirname \`which conda\``/../lib/libplumed2plugin.so $HOME/plugin

-or, alternatively

     export ACEMD_PLUGIN_DIR=$(dirname "$(which conda)")/../lib